abhi0395/mycv/README.md

 </div>

+[^1]: International Max Planck Research School on Astrophysics

-[^1]: University Grants Commission, Govt. of India - Junior Research
+[^2]: University Grants Commission, Govt. of India - Junior Research
     Fellowship

-[^2]: an initiative to help poor students in suburban and rural areas of
+[^3]: an initiative to help poor students in suburban and rural areas of
     Bihar, India.